-When I was growing up, I remember not wanting to eat the liver and onions my mom prepared.
+When I was a young girl, I remember not wanting to eat the liver and onions my mom prepared.
 She would only make it once every few weeks, but each time I refused to eat it.

 My dad would yell, “You’re not leaving this table until you finish your food.”

 I was doomed to consume that dark brown slab of disgusting organ meat.

-Sometimes I would sit at the dinner table for two hours, or longer, finding creative ways to dispose of the liver.
+Sometimes I would sit at the dinner table for two hours, or longer, finding creative ways to dispose of it.

 I would take a small piece into my hand and tell my mom I had to go to the bathroom.
 And I would flush that little liver poop right down the toilet.

-Back at the table I would occasionally drop a small piece to the dog that was patiently waiting, and drooling, at my feet.
+Back at the table I would occasionally drop a small piece to the dog that was drooling at my feet.

 And, of course, I would always save a small pile of mashed potatoes to bury a little piece of liver under it.

-Every once in a while my mom (who by the way was totally on to my Shenanigans) would come back into the dining room to check on me and the dreaded liver that never seemed to disappear, and she would say, “eat just one small piece, Ann.”
+Every once in a while my mom (who by the way was totally on to my Shenanigans) would come back into the dining room to check on me and the dreaded liver that never seemed to fully disappear, and she would say, “eat just one small piece, Ann.”

-I would grudgingly oblige her with an inch of liver and then make the most horrible gagging sounds as I was chewing it.
+I would grudgingly oblige with an inch of liver and then make the most horrible gagging sounds as I was chewing it.
 I figured the louder the gagging noise the less she would want me to eat of it.
-But, as I said earlier, she was onto me.
+But, as I said, she was onto me.

 By the time I was a teenager, my parents no longer had the desire, or time, to control what I ate.
 They also couldn’t force me to sit at the table and eat the liver.
 So I didn’t.

 And, guess what… I became anemic!

-Throughout my teen years and into my late twenties I had very low blood iron.
-I was fatigued, dizzy when I stood, had pale nail beds, and couldn’t give blood.
+Throughout my teen years and into my late twenties I had extremely low blood iron.
+I was fatigued, dizzy when I stood up, had pale nail beds, and couldn’t give blood.

 It turns out my parents were very smart, as most parents are.
-But, I didn’t realize it until I was much older.
+But, I didn’t realize that until I was much older.